 In May, 2018, the Governor announced the five-year capital investment plan for fiscal 2019 through fiscal 2023.
-The plan projects \$4.51 billion of spending on capital projects, including \$2.34 billion of bond capital spending, \$1.093 billion of spending from other sources including special obligation bonds, anticipated savings or revenues generated by the projects, and other non-Commonwealth sources such as contributions from campuses, and \$1.076 billion of spending supported by federal reimbursements and grants.
+The plan projects \$4.51 billion of spending in fiscal 2019 on capital projects, including \$2.34 billion of spending under the bond cap, \$1.093 billion of spending from other sources including special obligation bonds, anticipated savings or revenues generated by the projects, and other non-Commonwealth sources such as contributions from municipalities, and \$1.076 billion of spending supported by federal reimbursements and grants.

-The following table provides General Fund ending cash balances by month for fiscal 2015 through fiscal 2019.
+The following table provides General Fund ending cash balances by month for fiscal 2016 through fiscal 2020.